runekaagaard/hypergen/README.md

 Then browse to http://127.0.0.1:5000.
 The src for the demos can be found at https://github.com/runekaagaard/hypergen/blob/master/src/flask_example.py.

-# Example todo app in flask:
+# Example todo app on flask

 ```python
 from hypergen import *